 How Does Menopause Affect the Skin?

-Menopause brings many side effects besides hot flashes and weight gain.
+Menopause brings many side effects besides hot flashes and weight gain (again, that is me).
 All of the hormonal shifts can have a major impact on your skin.

 Hormonal changes may trigger acne.